bauiv1 package

 Note that subsystems created after the app switches to the loading state will not receive this callback.
 Subsystems created by plugins are an example of this.

-Set the current ‘main’ window, replacing any existing.
+Set the current ‘main’ window.

 property uiscale: UIScale